Updated September 2020

 Welcome to this second instalment of my series: How to Holidays With Kids.
-Thank you too for the great response to this post (how our holidays have changed as our family has grown) – it’s clear that how to holidays with kids is a topic that people want to talk about and hear from other people’ about their experiences and recommendations.
+Thank you for the great response to the post How our holidays have changed as our family has grown too – it’s clear that how to holidays with kids is a topic that people want to talk about and hear from other people’ about their experiences and recommendations.

-In this post, I’m covering some of our favourite destinations within Victoria (locally for us).
-In the next couple of weeks I’ll cover our fave destinations around Australia and overseas.
+In this post, I’m covering some of our favourite family holiday destinations within Victoria (which is local for us).

 Over the years, we’ve covered a fair bit of ground in terms of family holidays but of course we haven’t been everywhere.
 (Reading back through this list though, I’m surprised at how much ground we have covered in the last fourteen years).
 So, as with all my travel posts, I’d love to hear from you.
 Please feel free to leave a comment with any of your tips, traps and favourite places to stay, whether that be a particular destination or accommodation that has really worked for your family.
 Thanking you!

 Where to Holiday with Kids in Victoria – Why Local?